atljeremy/NotificationQueue/README.md

 Notification
 ------------

-Here's an example of creating a notification that should be displayed immediately, notice their is no "scheduledForDate" parameter
+Here's an example of creating a notification that should be displayed immediately, notice their is no `scheduledForDate` parameter.
 ```swift
 let notification = Notification("Title", "Sub-title", .Success)
 ```

-Here's an example of creating a notification that should be displayed in 5 seconds
+Here's an example of creating a notification that should be displayed in 5 seconds.
 ```swift
 let delayedNotificaiton = Notification(scheduledForDate: 5.seconds.fromNow, "Title", "Sub-title", .Success)
 ```